audition requirements

 Basses

-no suggestions for repertoire.
-Your audition should include a concerto with 16th notes at an allegro tempo, and a piece demonstrating tone and vibrato.
+Concerto with 16th notes at an allegro tempo, and a piece demonstrating tone and vibrato.
 You should be able to demonstrate the ability to read tenor clef and a bit of treble clef.
-AND, of course, scales of Mr B's choosing and sightreading.

 What you need to know about auditions